winash151/JS-Photo-Gallery/README.md

 # JS Photo Gallery

+Open photo-gallery.html in the browser with other files in the same folder.
+I've tested it mostly on Chrome but it should work in other browsers as well.
+Click on the page to open up folder input dialogue.

 Select a folder from your computer to upload.
 Preferably less than 1000 photos worth.

 Video thumbnails don't currently work.
 They just show as black.